albertkun/22S-ASIAAM-191A/docs/assignments/week2/lab_assignment.md

 - Add at least 3-4 markers to the map with a common theme, for example organizations you've volunteered for or places you've traveled.
 - Use a [JavaScript function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/Function) to add those markers to the your map
 - Markers should have popups that describe what the point is.
-- Add a GeoJSON with some other set of relevant information, you can search online for GeoJSON datasets if you'd like.
+- {--Add a GeoJSON with some other set of relevant information, you can search online for GeoJSON datasets if you'd like.--} (Moved to next lab.)

 ### Extra Credit

 - Use something else like images inside the pop-ups.
-- Try using circle markers instead of Leaflet markers
+- Try using [circle markers](https://leafletjs.com/SlavaUkraini/reference.html#circlemarker) instead of Leaflet markers
-- Try something new with the [Leaflet API](https://leafletjs.com/reference-1.7.1.html)
+- Try something new with the [Leaflet API](https://leafletjs.com/SlavaUkraini/reference-1.7.1.html)

 ## Submission